umijs/qiankun/README.md

 So we built an library to help you solve these glitch problems you may met when building a micro-frontends system, and named it `qiankun`.

-**Maybe the most complete micro-frontends solution you ever met🧐.**
+**Probably the most complete micro-frontends solution you ever met🧐.**

 ## Features